khanchi97/Smvdu-Algos/README.rst

-* To get a better understanding of the best,average and worst case complexities of various search and sort algos,take a look at the following image and to understand what is BIG O Complexity, read the following blog:
+* To get a better understanding of the best,average and worst case complexities of various search and sort algos,take a look at the following image and to understand what is BIG O Complexity, read the blog:
   `Big O Complexity <https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation>`_

 **Happy Coding!**